top of page

 6 shallots, finely sliced

 Cut the bitter gourds along the vertical axis into narrow strips.
 If desired, remove the inner pith, but I like to keep it.
 Add to a pot with water and salt.
 Bring to a boil and simmer for 30 minutes till cooked and soft.
-If you would like a less bitter curry, change the water out after 15 minutes.
+If you want a less bitter curry, change the water out after 15 minutes.
 Drain and set aside.

-Dry roast the grated coconut till dry and lightly colored.
+Dry roast the grated coconut till dry and lightly coloured.
 Dry roast the shallots till cooked and charred in spots.
 Mix together with the water in a small blender and purée to a fine paste.
 Set aside.

 Add the water and the tamarind and bring to a simmer.
 Cook for 10 minutes.
 Add the coconut purée and salt and simmer for 12-15 minutes.
 Taste and adjust salt and tartness, If you add more tamarind paste cook for an additional 5 minutes.
 Take off the stove and set aside.